lucyinthesky2111/milestone-project-one/README.md

 * Select ‘main’ and ‘root’ under branch and click save.
 * The page will automatically refresh and a link to the deployed site will appear under ‘Deployments’ on the right-hand side of the page.

 ## Forking the GitHub Repository
+* Log in to GitHub and navigate to the required repository.
+* Navigate to the right-hand side of the page and click ‘Fork’.
+This is located in-line with your repository name underneath the nav bar.
+* Give the forked repository a name of your choosing.
+* Amend the repository description if required.
+* Tick ‘Copy the main branch only'.
+*	Click the ‘Create fork’ button.
+* You will now have a copy of the original repository in your GitHub account.

 ## Making a Local Clone

 # Credits